jshead/CaseStudy2DDS/README.md

 ## Presentation Materials
 - **`Case Study 2 Knit.html`**: An html report generated from an analysis markdown file
 - **Slide Decks**: Presentations summarizing the findings and insights from the data analysis.
-- **Charts and Graphs**: Visual aids created from the analysis to support the presentation.
 - **Shiny App**: https://jshead.shinyapps.io/CaseStudy2App/
 - **Video Presentation**: https://youtu.be/QOnWDLSzs-w
 - **Jekyll Page**: jshead.github.io